Job Search

 East SuffolkSuffolk£21,752 to £25,424

-🚀Outreach SEN HLTA – Norfolk/Suffolk Location: Based near Great Yarmouth with travel across Norfolk/Suffolk Hours: Full-Time, Term Time Only Pay: £21,752 to £25,424 Start Date: As soon as possible or Jan 2026 Contract Type: Permanent Are you a confident and caring Outreach SEN HLTA ready to make a difference beyond the classroom?
+🚀Outreach SEN HLTA – Norfolk/Suffolk Location: Based near Great Yarmouth with travel across East Norfolk/Suffolk Hours: Full-Time, Term Time Only Pay: £21,752 to £25,424 Start Date: Jan 2026 or as soon as possible Contract Type: Permanent Are you a confident and caring Outreach SEN HLTA ready to make a difference beyond the classroom?
 This is your opportunity to join a therapeutic school based near Great Yarmouth and provide vital support to young people with SEMH needs across Norfolk/Suffolk.
 This unique Outreach SEN HLTA role is ideal for someone passionate about inclusion, mental health, and helping students overcome challenges to re-engage with education.
-You’ll travel throughout Norfolk/Suffolk delivering high-impact interventions in homes, schools, and outreach centres.
+You’ll travel throughout east Norfolk/Suffolk delivering high-impact interventions in homes, schools, and outreach centres.
 Why this Outreach SEN HLTA role is unique: Work flexibly across a variety of settings to meet complex SEMH needs Be part of a school that puts relationships, trust, and emotional well-being first Travel across Norfolk/Suffolk, making a difference where it’s most needed Join a warm, supportive staff team who treat each other like family Take ownership of creative, personalised interventions as an Outreach SEN HLTA Key Responsibilities: Provide consistent 1:1 and small group support to children with SEMH needs Act as a lead support worker in various outreach environments across Norfolk/Suffolk Help pupils build resilience, confidence and engagement through therapeutic approaches Collaborate with teachers, therapists and families to develop student progress plans Support long-term reintegration into structured education settings 🎓 What we’re looking for: HLTA qualification or substantial SEN experience (especially with SEMH needs) Experience working in outreach or community-based education A full UK driving licence and access to a vehicle for travel across Norfolk/Suffolk Independence, creativity and the confidence to work flexibly A calm, empathetic, and resilient approach to supporting children with SEMH needs Someone who can bring humour, humanity and hope into the day-to-day life of an Outreach SEN HLTA Why join Inspire EHC as an Outreach SEN HLTA?
 Personal consultant to support your progress and well-being Access to over 20 free CPD courses related to SEN and SEMH needs Support with permanent placements in the Norfolk/Suffolk education sector Clear, reliable PAYE pay every week Be part of a recruitment agency that values inclusion, safeguarding and professional growth 💼 About Inspire EHC At Inspire EHC, we specialise in education and SEND recruitment, working closely with specialist schools across Norfolk and Suffolk.
 We’re proud to support settings that put student well-being at the centre and offer real career progression opportunities for passionate new graduates.
 Important information: All applicants will be subject to a full vetting process including enhanced DBS checks, referencing and safeguarding training, in line with Keeping Children Safe in Education.
 Please note we are currently unable to offer visa sponsorship for this position.
-Apply now – Start making a difference in Norfolk/Suffolk If you're an experienced Outreach SEN HLTA ready to support children with SEMH needs in a flexible and therapeutic way, we want to hear from you.
+Apply now Start making a difference in east Norfolk/Suffolk.
+If you're an experienced Outreach SEN HLTA ready to support children with SEMH needs in a flexible and therapeutic way, we want to hear from you.
 Send your CV to our friendly team to arrange a visit or discuss your experience in confidence.

 Read More